learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 A user story is an informal description of a new feature or task in a software project.
 The purpose of a user story is to gauge how the particular feature will provide value from the perspective of the user.
 These stories generally exist within a larger set, and ultimately allow teams to organize their workflow in a user-centric manner.

-User stories all follow a general structure, and are accompanied by their associated "Acceptance Criteria" and some additional details.
-Each section retains the customer focused philosophy of the user story, and consists of a few non-technical descriptive sentences.
+User stories all follow a general structure and are accompanied by their associated "Acceptance Criteria" and some additional details.
+Each section retains the customer-focused philosophy of the user story and consists of a few non-technical descriptive sentences.
 By combining these sections, user stories are able to effectively scope the entirety of their task.

 ### Story Structure